JiunJung/SSD-Simulator/readme.md

 [Figure2] Result of SSD Simulator.

-You can check how much it takes to store data in SSD.
+You can check how much time does it take to store data in SSD.
 You can even find the sequence of the whole proccess.

 # Garbage Collection